 The menu is run over a 3 week period with special event days held occasionally.
 The menu changes twice a year.
-The most up to date menu can be found on our website or you can request a copy from the school office.
+The most up to date menu and details on how to set up a payment account can be found on our website or requested from the school office.